Algebraic data type: Pattern matching

-Second, in pattern matching, the compiler statically checks that all cases are handled.
-If one of the cases of the depth function above were missing, the compiler would issue a warning, indicating that a case is not handled.
-This task may seem easy for the simple patterns above, but with many complex recursive patterns, the task becomes difficult for the average human (or compiler, if it must check arbitrary nested if-else constructs) to handle.
-Similarly, there may be patterns which never match (i.e., are already covered by prior patterns), and the compiler can also check and issue warnings for these, as they may indicate an error in reasoning.
+Secondly, in pattern matching, the compiler performs exhaustiveness checking to ensure all cases are handled.
+If one of the cases of the depth function above were missing, the compiler would issue a warning.
+Exhaustiveness checking may seem easy for simple patterns, but with many complex recursive patterns, the task soon becomes difficult for the average human (or compiler, if it must check arbitrary nested if-else constructs).
+Similarly, there may be patterns which never match (i.e., are already covered by prior patterns).
+The compiler can also check and issue warnings for these, as they may indicate an error in reasoning.

-Do not confuse these patterns with regular expression patterns used in string pattern matching.
-The purpose is similar: to check whether a piece of data matches certain constraints, and if so, extract relevant parts of it for processing.
-However, the mechanism is very different.
-This kind of pattern matching on algebraic data types matches on the structural properties of an object rather than on the character sequence of strings.
+Algebraic data type pattern matching should not be confused with regular expression string pattern matching.
+The purpose of both is similar (to extract parts from a piece of data matching certain constraints) however, the implementation is very different.
+Pattern matching on algebraic data types matches on the structural properties of an object rather than on the character sequence of strings.